lincore81/xeen-godot-addon/README.md

 ## Wishful thinking
 - [ ] Maps can interact with each other so the player can move between them seamlessly
 - [ ] I can mark cells as 'static', which optimises the geometry at runtime.
+- [ ] Cells create additional geometry to fill gaps between neighbours (like in Delver's editor)

+# Common Use-Cases and How to Enable Them

+## Doors
+- Doors consist of a door frame and the door itself.
+Ideally, the door can be animated.
+- The most straightforward implementation right now is via Cell Objects.
+    - Cell Objects need to be implemented and either referenced in the cell or the map.
+    - Common player actions like 'bump' or 'activate' need to be delegated to the cell object.
+    - When determining whether a given cell can be entered, cell objects need to be considered.
+- Another way to implement doors is to allow subclassing of cells/faces.
+This is arguably more work.

+## Mobs
+- The map or cells should know the location of a mob.
+- The map needs to provide data for astar and/or a dijkstra map
+- When determining cell passability, mobs need to be considered.